Piecely - a puzzle idea goes around the world

 Jasmin, how did you come up with the idea of turning your hobby into a business model?

-Hand on heart: Can you make a living from it?
+Be honest: can you make a living from it?

 After my early return from Australia, I was unemployed at first, but then I was offered a job as a part-time employee.
 That's a good thing, because it means I have a basic income and can look after my own business at the same time.
 It's going better and better now and I've learned a lot.
 For example, that you should have enough puzzles in stock before Christmas.
 Last year, I sold out far too early.
-I think that I could live entirely off Piecely in 2023 if I wanted to.
+I think I could live entirely off Piecely in 2023 if I wanted to.

 What makes your products sustainable?